Some places were short on nurses before the virus. The pandemic is making it much worse.

 “Staff, just like [in] every other hospital in the country, is the issue,” he said.
 “We can, and we have, called on the resources of our large health system to care for our community.”

-In March and April, the first coronavirus surge devastated the New York area, and the second one last summer brought a spike in infections and deaths to the Sun Belt.
+In March and April, the first coronavirus surge devastated the New York area, and the second one over the summer brought a spike in infections and deaths to the Sun Belt.
 This tide of infections is worst in small towns and cities in the Upper Midwest and Mountain West, the types of places where hospitals have long had trouble recruiting nurses and other staffers.

 “In rural communities, it is harder to find those backup folks,” said Nancy Foster, the American Hospital Association’s vice president for quality and patient safety.
 “They have fewer health-care workers in the communities.
 There are fewer transient workers who will come in.”

 The nation has regularly set daily records in recent weeks for new cases and hospitalizations.
-At least 245,000 Americans have died of covid-19, according to data tracked by The Washington Post, and more than 11.1 million people have been infected since the start of the pandemic.
+At least 246,000 Americans have died of covid-19, according to data tracked by The Washington Post, and more than 11.1 million people have been infected by the coronavirus.

 Despite dire predictions of a looming nationwide nursing shortage at the beginning of the century, a concerted effort led by foundations and the Johnson & Johnson company staved off that development, ultimately increasing the number of registered nurses in the workforce by more than 1.1 million by 2015, according to a study published in the journal Nursing Economic$ in 2017.